ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### YAwn

 - The plugin now handles comments at the end of a file properly. *(René Schwaiger)*
+- We improved the syntax error messages of the plugin. *(René Schwaiger)*

 ### YAy PEG